NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/README.md

 ### About the Project

 This project fetches spectral data from the [MassBank](https://massbank.eu/) database, extracts m/z (mass-to-charge) values and intensities, and converts them into sine waves.
 You can control parameters like offset, duration, and sample rate to shape the resulting audio.
+Also features a keyboard playback interface.

 - **Backend**: Python, Flask, MassBank API, deployed via Render
 - **Frontend**: React, Tailwind (via DaisyUI), Vite, deployed via Vercel